 Dealing with damp and mould

-Defence Infrastructure Organisation teams are implementing several actions, with the support of all delivery partners, to tackle this issue.
+Defence Infrastructure Organisation teams are implementing several actions, with the support of DIO contractors to tackle this issue.

 In empty homes

-When a home is being prepared for a family, if damp and mould issues are discovered, they will be resolved.
+When a home is being prepared for a family, if damp and mould issues are discovered, they will be resolved prior to move-in.
 If they can’t be resolved quickly and in time for the allocated move in then it will not take place.
 This is in line with the move in standards which can be reviewed at the link below.

 In homes that are lived in

-If a family discovers damp and mould issues whilst in the home, they should report it straight away to the Pinnacle team – click below to see how to contact us.
-You can contact our Damp and Mould direct line using our main telephone number, and selecting Option 1 then Option 3.
+If a family discovers damp and mould issues whilst in the home, they should report it straight away to the National Service Centre – click below to see how to contact us.
+You can contact our Damp and Mould direct line using our main telephone number, and selecting Option 1 then Option 4.